minhanhto09/NuCLS/README.md

 ## Overview

-The [comprehensive dataset](https://sites.google.com/view/nucls/home?authuser=0) includes over 220,000 labeled nuclei from hematoxylin and eosin-stained breast cancer slides, making it one of the largest datasets for nucleus detection.
+The [comprehensive dataset](https://sites.google.com/view/nucls/home?authuser=0) includes over 220,000 labeled nuclei from breast cancer slides, making it one of the largest datasets for nucleus detection.
 This extensive collection, annotated by pathologists and medical trainees, supports nuclear detection, classification, segmentation, and interrater analysis research.
-For this work, we used a subset of approximately 59,500 labeled nuclei from the corrected single-rater data.
+For this work, I used a subset of approximately 59,500 labeled nuclei from the corrected single-rater data.

 ![](https://huggingface.co/datasets/minhanhto09/NuCLS_dataset/resolve/main/Images/fig1.PNG)